AndreasHeese/helloWorldJS/README.md

 I'm just starting to discover Saxon JS and stumbled upon this project when searching for a "hello world" example.
 To grasp the basics, I chopped off everything dispensable, especially concerning the mentioned test case.
 So yes, I do want this code and it shouldn't be deleted.
 Maybe I missed something, but I didn't find another Saxon JS 2 "hello world".
 So at least for me, it's to be found here.

 The docs folder contains the example including the compiled XSLT file and the SaxonJS2 file to experience the [index.html](https://andreasheese.github.io/helloWorldJS/) working.
+It's not really documentation, but it's on GitHub Pages.